rendner/py-plugin-dataframe-viewer/projects/html_from_styler/README.md

 # HTML From Styler
 This directory contains projects, separated by the supported pandas version, for generating test data for the plugin.
-Previously the data was exported as HTML, but exports now JSON.
+Previously the data was exported as HTML, but now as JSON.

 These projects can also be used to verify that the plugin can interact with the PyCharm debugger.